 Pickup Day: November 15 Between 7PM and 8PM.
 NO early removals please.
 If you would like to send us a jpeg of the artwork you are entering to consider for media releases, please email email@example.com with the JPEG, Title, and medium of your artwork.
 Arrangements must be made prior to if you can not make Pick Up Day.

 Eligibility: ALL VETERANS are qualified to attend.
 You make it, we will exhibit it.
 Each Veteran can display 3 pieces.
 Please have you or your organization fill out the form.
 Pieces can be for sale or display only.
 If for sale, this needs to be CLEARLY marked.
 (This is to make sure pieces are accounted for, picked up, etc.).
 If privacy is an issue please have your representative fill out the form and state so (you may want to cover signature).
 Family to a late Veteran may exhibit the late Veterans art if they have legal rights to it.

 The North Dakota Support our Veterans Fund was established to provide resources for emergency needs of North Dakota veterans and their eligible dependents.
-Emergency needs of veterans may include but are not limited to dental care, vision, hearing, transportation for medical treatment and other special needs as approved by the Fund Advisors.
+Emergency needs of veterans may include but are not limited to dental care, vision, hearing, housing, transportation for medical treatment and other special needs as approved by the Fund Advisors.

 - Or mailed to: